 You can turn to the Pet Health Section of our website, which offers information on a wide variety of topics.
-In addition, many veterinary colleges and professional organizations offer excellent resources online.
+Also, many veterinary colleges and professional organizations provide excellent resources online.
 Your veterinarian can discuss your pet’s health in more detail.

 Will microchipping hurt my pet?

 Not any more than a regular vaccine injection.
 The chip is inserted at the back of the pet’s neck, where the skin is loose.
 Microchipping is a safe and effective way to identify your pet in case he or she becomes lost.

 After I have my pet microchipped, is there anything else I need to do?